UNSAT3D/.github/profile/README.md

-# U-Net segmentation of 3D micro-CT images of rooted soils using label data from multi-physics simulators.
+# U-Net segmentation of 3D micro-CT images of rooted soils using label data from multi-physics simulators

 ## In a nutshell